Are your bookshelves lined with books? Or maybe they’re not neatly lined up–they’re spilling out of the stacks you have in every corner of the house?

 Love Packages sends used Christian books and Bibles to ministries in many poor countries (like Bangladesh, Guatemala, Kenya, Mozambique, Sri Lanka, Trinidad, and more) to distribute freely to people hungry for the Word of God.
 They ship a minimum of 20 tons of resources each week, and appropriately have lowered the cost of shipping to just 10 cents per pound.
 This is a fantastic use of financial resources, and helps ensure more books get to those who hunger for God’s Word.

 Another organization that ships Christian resources overseas, CRI is equipping orphans, evangelists, pastors and missionaries for the works of service all the while setting up distribution centers, lending libraries, bible college libraries, and holding crusades Not only can you donate used Christian books, you also have the option of sharing your bookshelf by sending books directly to recipients overseas.
 (How fun is that?!)
 CRI also accepts a wider assortment of books, including home school textbooks, cookbooks, Christian biographies, and magazines.
-See their list of acceptable resources here.

 Local Prison Chaplain